fabrezi/blog/_posts/2026-05-15-Karachi-poems.markdown

 He takes their identities and cell- numbers,
 A playboy that gives favors and back rubs,

-Takes the girl out on dates,
+Take the girls out on dates,
 Facials for their pretty face,

 Bring in the numbers, do top-ups and transactions,